Tomahawk Technique

-Tomahawk Technique is the fifth studio album by Jamaican dancehall recording artist Sean Paul, released in several countries by Atlantic Records (Warner Music Group) on 24 January 2012.
+Tomahawk Technique is the fifth studio album by Jamaican dancehall musician Sean Paul, released in several countries by Atlantic Records (Warner Music Group) on 24 January 2012.
 The album was released eight months later in the United States.
 It was also Grammy-nominated for Best Reggae Album at the 55th Annual Grammy Awards.

 Background

-Sean said to music blog Rap-Up that Akon, Stargate, DJ Ammo, Benny Blanco, and Kelly Rowland, would appear on the album.
+Sean said to the music blog Rap-Up that Akon, Stargate, DJ Ammo, Benny Blanco, and Kelly Rowland, would appear on the album.

 "There's a broadening of my artistry, I’m working with other producers and artists I’ve never worked with," the Jamaican DJ told Reuters at the recent KIIS FM Jingle Bell Ball in Los Angeles.

 Tomahawk Technique follows the success of the singer's 2009's record Imperial Blaze.
 For the new CD, he has teamed up with producers Rico Love, Benny Blanco and Stargate, who have been behind artists such as Katy Perry, Rihanna and Natasha Bedingfield, to work on his new album.

 "What’s going to surprise fans is that there’s a lot more singing, more high notes that I never used to do before," said Paul, adding "it’s a mixture of pop music into dance music."

 "I’m trying to bridge the gap, broaden my artistry," Sean told Rap-Up TV.
 "I’m asking [the producers] to try and make dancehall from their perspective.
 So it’s sounding more international than dancehall."
 The album's Japanese version features an upcoming Jamaican singer/songwriter, Zia Benjamin, as well as a remix of the song "Dream Girl" featuring Japanese artiste, Lecca.

 Singles

 The first single "Got 2 Luv U" features vocals from American singer Alexis Jordan.
 It was released on 19 July 2011 by Atlantic Records.
-The song was written by Sean Paul, Ryan Tedder and Stargate, and it was produced by Stargate.
+The song was written by Sean Paul, Ryan Tedder and Stargate, and Stargate produced it.
 It reached number 1 in Switzerland and the Top 10 in several countries worldwide.